-Currently, we commercialize two products utilizing the HIFU technology.
-For both HIFU products, cell destruction by HIFU is accomplished by a combination of thermal and cavitation effects caused by focused application of piezoelectric-generated high-intensity ultrasound; HIFU procedures are performed under general or spinal anesthesia.
+Currently, we commercialize three products utilizing the HIFU technology.
+Cell destruction by HIFU is accomplished by a combination of thermal and cavitation effects caused by focused application of piezoelectric-generated high-intensity ultrasound; HIFU procedures are performed under general or spinal anesthesia.

-• The Ablatherm is an ultrasound guided HIFU device for the treatment of organ-confined prostate cancer.
+- The Ablatherm is an ultrasound guided robotic HIFU device for the treatment of organ-confined prostate cancer.
 It consists of a treatment module, including a HIFU endorectal probe, a control table with a computer and a computer screen, and a diagnostic ultrasound device connected to the treatment module.
 After insertion of an endorectal probe, the physician visualizes the prostate using ultrasound imaging and defines the area to be treated.
 The computer automatically calculates the optimum treatment distribution of lesions.
 During the treatment, the probe automatically moves and fires HIFU beams at each predefined lesion until the entire targeted area has been treated.
-At the same time, the physician is able to control and visualize the treatment in real time due to the integrated imaging system.
-The Ablatherm is cleared for distribution in the European Union, the United States, South Korea, Canada, South Africa, New Zealand, the Philippines, Mexico, Argentina, Brazil, Russia, Peru, Costa Rica and Ecuador.

-- Ablatherm Fusion is an evolution of Ablatherm, and incorporates the Company's proprietary fusion software which merges MRI and ultrasound images providing increased accuracy during planning and treatment for physicians.
-Ablatherm Fusion is cleared by the FDA for distribution in the U.S. - The Focal One is a HIFU robotic device fully dedicated to the focal therapy of prostate cancer.
+At the same time, the physician is able to control and visualize the treatment in real time due to the integrated imaging system. - Ablatherm Fusion is an evolution of Ablatherm, and incorporates the Company's proprietary fusion software which merges MRI and ultrasound images providing physicians with increased accuracy during planning and treatment. - The Focal One is a HIFU fully robotic device dedicated to the focal therapy of prostate cancer.
 Focal One combines the three essential components to efficiently perform a focal treatment of localized prostate cancer: (i) high-quality imaging to localize tumors with the use of magnetic resonance imaging (MRI) combined with real-time ultrasound, (ii) high precision of HIFU treatment focused on identified targeted cancer areas and (iii) immediate feedback on treatment efficacy utilizing Contrast-Enhanced Ultrasound Imaging.
 Focal One provides an effective and accurate ablative treatment of localized tumors with the capacities of being flexible and repeatable, while preserving patient quality of life.
-The Focal One device received CE Marking for European market clearance in June 2013 and is also cleared for distribution in Canada, Russia, Saudi Arabia, South Korea, Malaysia, Brazil, Peru and Chile.
-We are also working to obtain clearance in other parts of the world.